begab/mamus/README.md

 ## Colab demo

-You can also familiarize yourself with the kind of sparse we trained in this [Colab notebook](https://colab.research.google.com/drive/1sMtCrGepORHG5t3HI79G6mdA2Npjc9W4)
+You can also familiarize yourself with the kind of sparse representations we trained in this [Colab notebook](https://colab.research.google.com/drive/1sMtCrGepORHG5t3HI79G6mdA2Npjc9W4)

 ## Training your own MaMuS word representations